theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 In a simplified way, FFNs are abtracted into layer levels: input layer, hidden layers, and output layer.

+Vanilla FFNs are usually used to learn from sets of samples to induce labels.

 ## How can we handle sequential data?

+Sometimes mere sets of samples to train a model is my not be enough.

+Samples are may not just indepednent and identically distributed (iid).

+There are may be sequetial dependence among the samples.

-Such as movies, online shopping or speech recognition, the goal is to predict what is the next  given a historical information? e.g. Youtube recommendation based on your watch histories.
+In movies, online shopping or speech recognition, the task goal is to predict what is the next given a historical information? e.g. Youtube recommendation based on your watch histories.

 ## FFN for Sequential data